 1994: Genocide in Rwanda

-From April until mid-July, at least 500,000 civilians, mostly from the Tutsi minority group, were killed in Rwanda.
+From April until mid-July, between 500,000 and a million Rwandans, predominantly Tutsis, were killed in Rwanda.
 It was killing on a devastating scale, scope, and speed.
 In October, the UN Security Council extended the mandate of the ICTY to include a separate but linked tribunal for Rwanda, the International Criminal Tribunal for Rwanda (ICTR), located in Arusha, Tanzania.

 1998: First conviction for genocide